 The National Review Panel scores and ranks all accepted applications and provides the Director of the Fish and Wildlife Service with a list of recommended projects for funding.
 The Panel is composed of experts from all Service Regions except for Region 6.
 Panelists must complete a "Department of the Interior Conflict of Interest Certification" form prior to participating in the scoring process.
-The final list of awards is determined by the Director of the U.S. Fish and Wildlife Service.
-The awards will be announced by January 2017.
-Successful applicants will receive a letter informing them that their application was awarded funding and the amount of the award.
+The final list of projects selected for award is determined by the Director of the U.S. Fish and Wildlife Service.
+The projects selected for award will be announced by the end of January 2018.
+Successful applicants will receive a letter informing them that their application was selected for funding and the amount of the award.